mwvgroup/Pitt-Google-Broker/docs/source/run-a-broker-instance/view-resources.md

 - access the _logs_.
 Click "LOGS" at the top, you will see tabs for "JOB LOGS", "WORKER LOGS", and "DIAGNOSTICS".
 Note that if you select a step in the graph you will only see logs related to that step (unselect the step to view logs for the full job).
 It's easiest to view the logs if you open them in the Logs Viewer by clicking the icon.

 Command-line access:
-- To start or update a job from the command line, see [broker/beam/README.md](../../../broker/beam/README.md)
+- To start or update a job from the command line, see the README at broker/beam/README.md
 - Job IDs: To update or stop a Dataflow job from the command line, you would need to look up the job ID assigned by Dataflow at runtime.
 If the night conductor VM started the job, the job ID has been set as a metadata attribute ([how to view it](view-resources.md#ce)).

 ---